ap945/phlsM3U8_downner/README.md

   - Config:

-      in config_set  It has a lot of settings, see below:
+      in Config  It has a lot of settings, see below:
 ```
    ————————————————                    ————————————————————————————